qamarularifin/Project-2/README.md

 ### Challenges on working with the Fav/Del button

+- The goal is to be able to favouritize a book without duplication.
+This can be done via toggling the button as Fav and Del.
 - To get the button to toggle between Fav/Del is proved to be quite a challenge.
 A way to resolve this is to use a ternary operator with the array method .some.

 ### Challenges on working with the filter by category in the results page